yarnpkg/berry/packages/docusaurus/docs/getting-started/migrating/steps.md

 ### Explicitly call the `pre` and `post` scripts

 Some changes were made to how [lifecycle scripts](/advanced/lifecycle-scripts) work in order to clarify their purpose and remove confusing behaviors.
-One such change is that custom `pre` and `post` script are no longer support.
+One such change is that custom `pre` and `post` scripts are no longer supported.
 As a result, rewrite:

 ```json
 {